 North America dominates the companion diagnostics market as the region is backed by the presence of well-established manufacturers that are offering advanced companion diagnostic.
 For instance, in June 2018, the U.S. Food and Drug Administration (FDA) approved the Dako PD-L1 IHC 22C3 pharmDx assay developed by Agilent Technologies Inc. For the record, PD-L1 IHC 22C3 pharmDx is the first FDA-approved immunohistochemistry test for determining PD-L1 expression in cervical cancer.
 As reported by the National Cancer Institute (NCI), in the U.S., around 1,735,350 new cancer cases and 609,640 cancer-related deaths were reported in 2018.
 Thus, increasing the prevalence of cancer has compelled the manufacturers to develop novel products, further driving the regional market growth.

 Asia-Pacific is projected to grow with the highest CAGR in the companion diagnostics market.
 High incidences of cancer, increasing proteomics and genomics research, rising funding for research and diagnostics, and growing awareness about personalized medicines drive the market growth.
-For instance, in November 2018, Pharmaceuticals and Medical Devices Agency of Japan issued perspectives for evaluating comprehensive genomic panels for oncology companion diagnostics.
+For instance, in November 2018, the Pharmaceuticals and Medical Devices Agency of Japan issued perspectives for evaluating comprehensive genomic panels for oncology companion diagnostics.
 Similarly, Japan has launched a nationwide cancer genome screening project, SCRUM Japan, using companion diagnostics for patients with gastrointestinal cancers and lung cancers.